SLAIT’s real-time sign language translation promises more accessible online communication – TechCrunch

 And naturally it could prove an invaluable tool in its present state, since the company’s translation model, even as a work in progress, is still potentially transformative for many people.
 With the amount of video calls going on these days and likely for the rest of eternity, accessibility is being left behind — only some platforms offer automatic captioning, transcription, summaries, and certainly none recognize sign language.
 But with SLAIT’s tool people could sign normally and participate in a video call naturally rather than using the neglected chat function.

 “In the short term, we’ve proven that 200 word models are accessible and our results are getting better every day,” said SLAIT’s Evgeny Fomin.
 “In the medium term, we plan to release a consumer facing app to track sign language.
 However, there is a lot of work to do to reach a comprehensive library of all sign language gestures.
 We are committed to making this future state a reality.
-Our mission is to radically improve accessibility for the Deaf and hard of hearing communities.”
+Our mission is to radically improve accessibility for the Deaf and hard-of-hearing communities.”

 He cautioned that it will not be totally complete — just as translation and transcription in or to any language is only an approximation, the point is to provide practical results for millions of people, and a few hundred words goes a long way toward doing so.
 As data pours in, new words can be added to the vocabulary, and new multigesture phrases as well, and performance for the core set will improve.